vishal-hunashikatti/RISC-V_PBSP/README.md

 - Verify all the c code (counter, matrix multiplication, ALU code) using RISC-V compiler and spike output.
 - Measure CPU performance of all the programs mentioned above using either godbolt or RISC-V disassembler.

+### Week-3

+- Choose RISC-V IoT Application.
+- Create block diagram and flowchart for the application.